ztimson/Bitburner/README.md

 	TARGET			 Target machine to root.
 Defaults to localhost SCRIPT			 Script to copy & execute
-	ARGS			 Any aditional arguments to pass to SCRIPT.
-Passing '{{TARGET}}' will forward the current target
+	ARGS			 Aditional arguments for SCRIPT.
+Forward the target with "{{TARGET}}"

 Options:
 	-h --help		 Display help message